moody/Waffle/README.md

 -- nil to remove it.
 component:SetOnLayout(function(frame, width, height) end) local onLayout = component:GetOnLayout()

+-- Sets the callback that sizes this node's content when it leaves a size "AUTO".
+Pass nil -- to remove it. component:SetOnMeasure(function(frame, width, height) return width, height end) local onMeasure = component:GetOnMeasure()

 -- Calls callback once with this node's frame: immediately if the frame already exists, -- otherwise right after Waffle creates it, before it is parented, sized, or shown.